2hwhcat/Jinxify/README.md

  print.log
 ```

-To use else OR elif
+To use else or elif too!

-Here the Example
+Heres an example
 ```bash
 a = input()
 if a == 1 is